gardenifi/raspirri_server/README.md

 ## Releases

-Every time you need to create a new release, you should execute the following commands and a new CHANGELOG.md and release will be created:
+Every time you need to create a new release, you should execute the following commands and a new CHANGELOG.md(https://github.com/gardenifi/raspirri_server/CHANGELOG.md) will be created:

 Example:
 ```